 Running on the treadmill is another.
 2008 Olympic marathoner Magdalena Lewy Boulet likes the treadmill for this reason: “It’s a huge factor in terms of recovery and injury prevention.
 It allows me to really stay healthy for a huge chunk of the year.
 It just doesn’t beat me up as much as cranking out really intense work on the track.”

 Figure Out the Best Plan For You

 In the end, you need to use the treadmill to your advantage.
-Run on the treadmill when it’s 0 degrees when you planned to do your 3 mile run outside.
-Practice with a slight incline some days and maybe a steeper incline once a week if your half marathon is in a hilly area.
+Run on the treadmill when it’s 0 degrees and you planned to do your 3 mile run outside.
+Practice with a slight incline some days, and maybe a steeper incline once a week, if your half marathon is in a hilly area.
 Use it for speed days.
 If you can run 3 miles at a 9 minute mile pace, do a speed day where you do 0.25 miles x 4 at a 7:30 minute mile pace alternating with 0.25 miles x 4 at a 9 minute mile pace.

 A treadmill is a great way to get variety, so whether you toss in one treadmill workout a week or end up doing all four of your runs one week on the treadmill because it’s so cold, you’ll still reap the benefits.

 One woman whose website is called Hungry Runner Girl did an entire marathon on a treadmill!
 So don’t sweat it on the days you can’t run outside.
 A treadmill will work just fine!